tradingstrategy-ai/docs/source/glossary.rst

         Momentum traders seek to profit from short-term price trends by buying assets that have been performing well and selling those that have been performing poorly.

         Momentum traders typically use technical analysis to identify assets that are exhibiting strong positive or negative momentum.
-They may look at indicators such as :term:`moving averages <EMA>`, relative strength index (RSI), and MACD (moving average convergence divergence) to determine the current trend and potential entry and exit points.
+They may look at indicators such as :term:`moving averages <EMA>`, relative strength index (:term:`RSI`), and MACD (moving average convergence divergence) to determine the current trend and potential entry and exit points.

         One common strategy used by momentum traders is to buy assets that have recently experienced a significant price increase, on the assumption that the upward trend will continue.
 This is known as a "breakout" strategy.
 Conversely, they may sell assets that have experienced a significant price decrease, on the assumption that the downward trend will continue.